-Honesty and sage advice combining humor with entertaining stories in the recipe of life were delivered by Dupree to a standing room only crowd presenting as Keynote Speaker at the annual Philadelphia Le Dames d’ Escoffier event Cuisine, Culture & Community, A Global Celebration of Women and Food at the Restaurant School Walnut Hill in early May.
+Honesty and sage advice combining humor with entertaining stories in the recipe of life were delivered by Dupree to a standing-room-only crowd presenting as Keynote Speaker at the annual Philadelphia Le Dames d’ Escoffier event Cuisine, Culture & Community, A Global Celebration of Women and Food at the Restaurant School Walnut Hill in early May.

-Dupree, the first woman to film more than a hundred television Cooking Shows for PBS since Julia Child was first introduced to Child following her graduation ceremony at Le Cordon Bleu in London where Dupree received an Advanced Certificate during the time she lived in London with her first husband.
+Dupree, was the first woman to film more than a hundred television Cooking Shows for PBS since Julia Child was first introduced to her following her graduation ceremony at Le Cordon Bleu in London where Dupree received an Advanced Certificate where during the time she lived in London with her first husband.
 Members of Le Cordon Bleu were eager to introduce the two women together being the only Americans in attendance.
 Dupree now chuckles to think she did not even know who Julia Child was at the time.

-Later, Dupree again ran into Julia Child and seized the moment inquiring the same line that many women throughout the country would come to ask Nathalie Dupree repeatedly in years to come, “What should I do with the rest of my life.”
+Later, Dupree again ran into Julia Child and seized the moment to inquire the same line that many women throughout the country would come to ask Nathalie Dupree repeatedly in years to come, “What should I do with the rest of my life.”
 Julia Child’s response: “Teach cooking.
 Open a cooking school.
 We need cooking schools in America” and Dupree did.

-Directing Rich’s Cooking School through a Department Store in Atlanta, Nathalie proceeded to instruct upwards of ten thousand students over a ten year period, including many who then went on to open restaurants, catering, or specialty food businesses.
+Directing Rich’s Cooking School through a Department Store in Atlanta, Nathalie proceeded to instruct upwards of ten thousand students over a ten-year period, including many who then went on to open restaurants, catering, or specialty food businesses.

-Dupree’s first stint out of Le Cordon Blue in London landed Nathalie a Chef spot in Majorca, Spain and in describing this experience to the Philadelphia audience Nathalie can barely contain her laughter on the absurdity prior to her arrival never having even been in a restaurant kitchen.
+Dupree’s first stint out of Le Cordon Blue in London landed Nathalie a Chef spot in Majorca, Spain and in describing this experience to the Philadelphia audience Nathalie can barely contain her laughter at the absurdity prior to her arrival never having even been in a restaurant kitchen.

 There was far more to this experience than the hilarity of only having thrown one pan of potatoes at the Maître De during her tenure.

-Being a rather free spirit with an open heart, Nathalie shares, “I simply didn’t know what I didn’t know” it was quite a lesson.
+Being a rather free spirit with an open heart, Nathalie shares, “I simply didn’t know what I didn’t know” It was quite a lesson.
 Now, years later one of Dupree’s top messages of inspiration to women is, “Know what you know, Know what you don’t know, don’t be afraid, just know that you need to figure it out.”

 Arriving on the culinary scene at a time few women were in the industry (it took Dupree years to finally befriend another woman along similar genre lines, she was from Belgium) or, as Dupree puts it, one that “wasn’t flinging hash.”

-Helping other women in the industry became an important focus to Dupree, and yes, the joint was jumpin’ with intermittent cheers, applause, and a camaraderie of laughter as Nathalie declared the crowd one of her most renowned lines fundamental along her journey of life insisting,“There is a special place in hell for women who do not help other women.”
+Helping other women in the industry became an important focus to Dupree, and yes, the joint was jumpin’ with intermittent cheers, applause, and a camaraderie of laughter as Nathalie declared the crowd one of her most renowned lines fundamental along her journey of life insisting, “There is a special place in hell for women who do not help other women.”

 Nathalie Dupree’s inspiration for being a chef came to her as a sophomore in college much to the initial disappointment of her mother who, upon working so hard to raise her children as a single mother had greater hopes following university that Nathalie would become in the Southern sense, a true lady, and working in a kitchen was not it.

 With a sparkle in her eye, Nathalie recalls the initial dish inciting the magic within, would you believe, Tuna a la King?
-Through this dish however, while taking over one time for a sick cook, then lacking an understanding on the correct processes involved in multiplying food turned out less than stellar results, later remedied.
+Through this dish, however, while taking over one time for a sick cook, then lacking an understanding of the correct processes involved in multiplying food turned out less than stellar results, later remedied.
 Still, having experienced so much fun in the process Dupree just knew working in food and sharing food with others was something that truly made her happy and it was what she wanted to do with her life.

 “If the girl who asks for help isn’t exactly the best cookie maker, then find her something else she can be good at.”
-“It’s all about the Pork Chop Theory” says Nathalie, “When you fry one pork chop in a pan, it goes dry, but, if you have two or three pork chops in the pan the fat from one feeds the other.”
+“It’s all about the Pork Chop Theory,” says Nathalie, “When you fry one pork chop in a pan, it goes dry, but, if you have two or three pork chops in the pan the fat from one feeds the other.”
 The culinary truth in the message Dupree also compares to newly revitalized areas where businesses begin to set up shop, if one restaurant opens explains Dupree, no one will come, if multiple restaurants open up the people will come.
 “Always make space for another Pork Chop.”

 Reflecting back, Nathalie Dupree, over those years while experiencing plenty in the school of hard knocks kept getting back up and trying again, “I always knew enough to keep asking questions” she says.
-Passing along the wisdom of experience Dupree extends a tip through Julia Child ‘always find someone that knows more than you to push yourself to where you are comfortable, but to continually grow you have to always keep a little uncomfortable, you have to look ahead, set goals.’
+Passing along the wisdom of experience Dupree extends a tip through Julia Child ‘Always find someone that knows more than you to push yourself to where you are comfortable, but to continually grow you have to always keep a little uncomfortable, you have to look ahead, set goals.’
 This wisdom, explains Dupree even beyond the craft, also includes addressing earning challenges and being responsible, sharing with other women, and not to forget taking good care of your feet.

 Recently receiving her third prestigious James Beard Award this time for Mastering the Art of Southern Cooking co-authored with Cynthia Graubart of Atlanta, Dupree is now the author of eleven cookbooks.

-Besides Dupree’s extensively televised shows on PBS her cooking shows have also been featured on both The Learning Channel and Food Network.
+Besides Dupree’s extensively televised shows on PBS, her cooking shows have also been featured on both The Learning Channel and Food Network.

-Dupree’s grounded style in food preparation combined with her humor provides instructional programming including full view filming of mishaps in the kitchen while always insisting to the viewing audience that their version of the dish will turn out marvelously.
+Dupree’s grounded style in food preparation combined with her humor provides instructional programming including full-view filming of mishaps in the kitchen while always insisting to the viewing audience that their version of the dish will turn out marvelously.

-Dupree has also appeared on numerous television shows as the Today Show and Good Morning America.
+Dupree has also appeared on numerous television shows such as the Today Show and Good Morning America.
 She continues to write for the Post and Courier in Charleston, South Carolina as well as for other publications including the Charleston Magazine.

 So what is next along the journey for Nathalie Dupree?
 Well for one whose childhood was less than privileged, whose thread began growing up in a family under circumstances that necessitated traveling by bus in order to obtain the basic weekly groceries today unwinds with a strong conviction toward addressing ‘Food Deserts’ in this country.